DataDog/documentation/content/en/security/application_security/threats/add-user-info.md

 - `identification` mode (short-name: `ident`):
   - By default, ASM libraries automatically collect user IDs.
   - This mode is the default and always collects the user ID or best effort.
-  - The user ID is collected on login success/failure.
+  - The user ID is collected on login success and login failure.
 With failure, the user ID is collected regardless of whether the user exists or not.
   - When the instrumented framework doesn’t clearly provide a user ID, but rather a structured user object, the user ID is determined on a best effort basis based on the object field names.
 This list of field names are considered, ordered by priority:
     - `id`
     - `email`